tylersmoot/JavaBankApp/README.md

 # JavaBankApp
-A simple banking app programmed in the Java language
+A banking app programmed in the Java language